mohamedr002/Attention-based-Sequence-to-Sequence-for-RUL/README.md

 * Pytorch v1.2+

 ### Data
-The model performance is tested on NASA turbofan engines dataset[https://ti.arc.nasa.gov/tech/dash/groups/pcoe/prognostic-data-repository/#turbofan].
-You can see more details about data here
+The model performance is tested on NASA turbofan engines dataset [https://ti.arc.nasa.gov/tech/dash/groups/pcoe/prognostic-data-repository/#turbofan].

+### Data Preprocessing
+After downloading you can do the data preprocessing steps you can check this file `data_processing.py`

 ### Usage
 To run the code, we have to main file, single working condition model `model_single_wk_data.py` and multiple working model  `model_multi_wk_data.py.
+The files will show the training results and then show the performance on test set.